OCTOBER 18 & 19, 2017 AT THE MILL AT PLEIN AIR IN TAYLOR, MS

 JOHN T. EDGE

 John T. Edge is a writer, commentator, and, since its founding in 1999, director of the Southern Foodways Alliance, an institute of the Center for the Study of Southern Culture at the University of Mississippi.
-He has written several books on southern food.
-He contributes to the Oxford American and the New York Times, and has written for Garden & Gun and Afar.
-His most recent book, The Potlikker Papers, a personal history of Southern food, has been a New York Times best selling book since its launch in May of 2017.
+He has written several books on Southern food.
+He contributes to the Oxford American and Garden & Gun and has written a column for The New York Times.
+His most recent book is The Potlikker Papers: A Food History of the Modern South.

 William Dunlap has distinguished himself as an artist, arts commentator and educator, during a career that has spanned more than three decades.
 His paintings, sculpture and constructions are included in prestigious collections, such as the Metropolitan Museum of Art, Corcoran Gallery of Art, Lauren Rogers Museum, Mobil Corporation, Riggs Bank, IBM Corporation, Federal Express, The Equitable Collection, Rogers Ogden Collection, Arkansas Art Center, the United States State Department, and United States Embassies throughout the world.
 While his work is collected across the globe, he never forgets his home is Mississippi.